ashfurrow/blog/source/blog/2016-01-13-just-say-no.html.markdown

 As an undergraduate, I struggled with saying no. I was stressed all the time, my grades suffered, I hated myself.

 After years of practice and thoughtfulness, the projects I agree to work on are meaningful, rewarding, and they never feel like obligations.
-Arguably, saying no is one of my most important professional skills.
+Arguably, saying no is one of my most valuable professional skills.